Sheraff/TIL/_posts/2019-12-01-Proxy-use-cases.md

 const proxy = new Proxy(obj, handler)
 ```

 And by the way, `Proxy` allows you to intercept **all** of the object's methods.
-And if you wanted to push your "private" keys further, you could add the `ownKeys`, `has` and `deleteProperty` methods to your handler:
+And if you wanted to push your "private" keys further, you could add the `ownKeys`, `has` and `deleteProperty` traps to your handler:
 ```javascript
 handler.ownKeys = (obj) => {
     return Object.keys(obj).filter(key => !key.startsWith('_'))